tachidok/chapchom/README.md

 #### How many developers are currently working on the library

-At Thursdat, 09 November 2017 there is one and only one developer :no_mouth:
+At Thursday, 25 October 2018 there is one and only one developer, me :no_mouth:

 :construction: :construction: :construction: :construction: :construction: